 One of the things to keep in mind about gem hunting at some of these locations and others is that many are in the middle of nowhere.
-You may need to boondock in an RV, stay at lodgings provided by the mine, or consider traveling a long distance for a day trip.
+You may need to bunker in an RV, stay at lodgings provided by the mine, or consider traveling a long distance for a day trip.
 Make sure to take the time to plan out what your gem-hunting road trip looks like, so you’re not surprised by where it takes you.

 Gem hunting may not spark your fancy, but road tripping or RVing to one of these destinations is an adventure in-of-itself.
-Many of these locations have so much to do in and around the mine, you may not strike gold, but you may learn a... thing or two and see some beautiful scenery along the way.
+Many of these locations have so much to do in, and around the mine, you may not strike gold, but you may learn a thing or two and see some beautiful scenery along the way.

 Here are seven of the best destinations in the United States for gem hunting, rock hounding, and adventure.

 Located in Hiddenite, North Carolina, Emerald Hollow Mine couldn’t be situated in a more appropriately named place.
-Discover emeralds at the only public prospecting destination in the United States.
+Discover emeralds at the only public prospecting destination for emeralds in the United States.
 Using one of three sluiceways, you’ll pick your bucket that comes down the line directly from Hiddenite’s emerald mine.
 If you’re lucky, green gemstones aren’t the only treasure you’ll find.
 You might get your hands on amethysts, topaz gems, or even aquamarines.

 Hiddenite Family Campground has partnered with Emerald Hollow Mine to encourage visitors to stay nearby.
 Surrounded by the Brushy Mountains, this emerald mine is often touted as one of the most unique geological locations in North America.
 Visitors will be able to hike and explore the surrounding areas between emerald hunting.
 Consider getting there later in the day as this is a prime spot for local school field trips.

-Located in Murfreesboro, Arkansas, Crater of Diamonds State Park is the only public space in the world that allows you to dig for diamonds.
+Located in Murfreesboro, Arkansas, Crater of Diamonds State Park is one of the only public spaces in the world that allows you to dig for diamonds.
 Rent tools for your search, or bring your own.
 With more than 40 rocks, minerals, and other interesting finds in this field of volcanic ground, you’re sure to find something or have fun doing it at Crater of the Diamonds State Park.